the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 **This step may take some time to execute!** :vertical_traffic_light:

-**WARNING:** If this step fails due to insufficient permissions on the directory, this is likely because you're using an institutional email to login to Azure and your institution has limited your ability to create Service Principals.
+**WARNING:** If this step fails due to insufficient permissions on the directory, this is likely because you're using a ".ac.uk" email to login to Azure and your institution has limited your ability to create Service Principals.
-For the sake of this workshop, you should have created your account with a non-institutional email.
+For the sake of this workshop, you should have created your account with a different email address.
 Otherwise, you could ask your IT Services to provide you with a Service Principal.

 Once this command has completed, some extra resource groups will have been created which is normal behaviour.